nicholasmarasco95/BackupService/README.md

 If an external device path was set, user can decide if Backup Service will automatically unmount and mount the device, this feature could be useful in case of cyber attack.
 To do so, user must set Driver letter and Volume name.

 ## Auto backup
 Backup Service is not provided with an autostart feature, but user can take advantage of **Autopilot**.
-Since the app will automatically start the backup, a user can set by Windows Task Scheduler.
+Since the app will automatically start the backup, a user can set by Windows Task Scheduler time and data.
 After 10 seconds from app startup the backup will begin.